BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 A common concern while following a ketogenic diet is getting the full range of nutrients that your body needs to function at its best.
 Micronutrients and minerals such as folate, vitamin K1, vitamin C, molybdenum, selenium, and manganese can be particularly concerning for people new to the diet.

-Proper planning and prioritizing nutrient-dense eating such as nuts and seeds, low glycemic vitamin c rich fruits (lime, lemon, avocado, and star fruit) and vegetables for fiber and folate (fibrous leafy greens), organ meats, pasture-raised meats, and wild-caught fish can address these concerns. & &
+Proper planning and prioritizing nutrient-dense eating such as nuts and seeds, low glycemic vitamin c rich fruits (lime, lemon, avocado, and star fruit) and vegetables for fiber and folate (fibrous leafy greens), organ meats, pasture-raised meats, and wild-caught fish can address these concerns.

 1. A shift in your intestinal microbiome

-Studies like this suggest that adding prebiotic fiber while on a ketogenic diet, such as inulin — found in chicory root, and prebiotic and probiotic supplements — can help increase the diversity of your gut microbiome.
+Studies like this13 suggest that adding prebiotic fiber while on a ketogenic diet, such as inulin — found in chicory root, and prebiotic and probiotic supplements — can help increase the diversity of your gut microbiome.

 2